kailash-manasarovar/statement/docs/timeline/2026/april.md

 ### I see an IRA man

-- One morning on my way to the Avila centre, there's a big crowd of Americans in front of me and they're all going on about how they have a meeting with Ira and I'm thinking, what now..
+- One morning on my way to the Avila centre, there's a big crowd of Americans in front of me and they're all going on about how they have a meeting with *Ira* and I'm thinking, what now..
 - A little later, I see an agent I'm familiar with and he's standing a bit away from a man with extremely shiny shoes who has his back to me initially but then turns around to look as I walk past him.
-- I'm amazed at how shiny this man's shoes are so I don't see the man's face but I saw his hair.
+- I'm so amazed at how shiny this man's shoes are, I don't see the man's face but I saw his grey, longish, curly-coiffed hair.
 - I've no idea what this is all about.
+- I only get the Ira name connection a good deal later.

 ### Steve is having chemo, but doesn't have cancer